|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 Go over the Pont Joly, past the Tour de l’Orle-d’Or with its seemingly vulnerable fractured side, and up the cobbled street into town.
 Wander through the Porte Guillier, a medieval gateway, and enjoy the street cafes and shops along the pedestrian street.
 The Charcuterie Notre-Dame on the square has mouth watering delicatessen, and the restaurant-pizzeria L’Entr’act just down from the church has a lively atmosphere.

-The end of May, beginning of June is the time for celebration in Semur-en-Auxois with the Course de la Bague, the oldest horse race in France dating back to 1639, with a great street market on the 31st of the month each year followed by.a Medieval festival.
+The end of May, beginning of June is the time for celebration in Semur-en-Auxois with the Course de la Bague, the oldest horse race in France dating back to 1639, with a great street market on the 31st of the month each year and a Medieval festival.
 See What's On for the dates.

 Places to visit